11u TEAM | CLICK HERE TO LEARN MORE FOR 2023

 • Understand how to execute a double play at all infield positions

-AGES 11/12
+AGES 11/12 Teams

 This level is both competitive and instructional, with admittedly more emphasis on the competitive aspects of the game than the younger level.
 Coaches must typically field a competitive team providing them with a fun learning experience.
 Players must focus on refining their skill sets with a very strong emphasis on consistency.
 The difference between an average player and a good player is the ability to consistently execute fundamental baseball skills.